collaborativebioinformatics/Haploblock_Clusters_ElixirBH25/README.md

 Then it generates a consensus haploblock phased sequences for both haploids of each sample (e.g., `NA18531_chr6_region_711055-761032_hap1.fa`) by applying common variants (bcftools view `--min-af 0.05`) from previously generated VCF to reference sequence (--ref).

-We also calculate min identity per haploblock for MMSeq2 clustering, they will be saved in --mmseq_params_file.
+We also calculate the mean and average of the number of variants per haploblock, they are saved in --variant_counts_file.

 NOTE: We previously generated haploblock phased sequences, e.g., `NA18531_chr6_region_711055-761032_hap1.fa` with headers like ">chr6:711055-761032", but each sequence in the merged fasta file must have a unique header, this can be done with:
 ```